lavanya3k/lashokkumar.github.io/_pages/cv.md

 Awards and grants
 ======
+*  Third place in Women in Data Science - Tucson chapter, April 2021.
 * First place in the University of Arizona postdoc speed talk ($2000), April 2020 .
 * Travel grant for ICESAT-2 hackweek ($1500), University of Washington Seattle, June 2019.
 * Commonwealth Scholarship and Fellowship for PhD in Remote sensing (2012–2016).